-I -

 open or previously Number of contaminated sites

 undeveloped land? not remediated

 Will it minimise the loss of Total area of Grade 1 to 3a

 soils to development? agricultural land

-agriculturariana

 Will it promote re-use of Density of new development

 previously developed land

 and buildings?
-Development impacting upon the Green Belt
+Development impacting upon

+the Green Belt

 Will it use land effectively

 and efficiently, including

 mixed use and higher density

 development?

 8. Natural resources To Will it improve water quality?
 Mortality attributable to longmaintain and enhance the term exposure to current

 quality of the District's Will it improve air quality? levels of anthropogenic

-natural resources including particulate air pollution
+natural resources including NACIL it was done a manage become particulate air pollution

-water, air, soils and minerals Will it reduce greenhouse gas
+water, air, soils and minerals Will it reduce greenhouse gas emissions?
+Carbon Dioxide emissions

 emissions?
 Carbon Dioxide emissions

-Will it maintain and enhance Change in PM10, NO 2 and SO 2
+Will it maintain and enhance Change in DM10, NO, and SO

-soil quality? levels
+soil quality?
+Change in PM10, NO 2 and SO 2 levels

+son quanty: levels

-Will it encourage the remediation of land Peak hour traffic congestion
+Will it encourage the Peak hour traffic congestion

+remediation of land l cak nour trame congestion

 identified as potentially Households in Air Quality

 contaminated?
 Management Areas

-contaminated: Management Areas
+l l l l l l l l l l l l l l l l l l l

 Number of days of moderate

 or high air pollution

 Number of contaminated sites

 Number of contaminated sites

 not remediated

 Total area of Grade 1 to 3a

 agricultural land

 9. Waste To minimise waste Will it reduce household The amount of controlled

 and increase the re-use and waste? waste produced

 recycling of waste materials

-, , , Will it increase waste The amount of waste sent to
+Will it increase waste The amount of waste sent to

 recovery and recycling? landfill

+MCH to and an I Bernstein

 Will it reduce hazardous Percentage of waste recycled

 waste? or reused

+Will it roduce waste in the Weight of household wasts

 Will it reduce waste in the Weight of household waste

 construction industry? collected per head

 Percentage of household

-r creentage of nousehold